danielrekshan/etolemy/readme.md

 ![Alt text](/ETolemy.PNG?raw=true "Screenshot of ETolemy Visualization")

-For a video demonstration, see: https://youtu.be/Z4SDEHk9T6Y
+For a video demonstration: https://youtu.be/Z4SDEHk9T6Y

+For a video walkthrough of this repo: https://youtu.be/memN6-zlDpc

 This repository contains prototype code for geometry analysis and visualization software that is focused upon the analysis of UAP footage.